 - 7. Provide parents with verbal and written information that explains why their baby is receiving extra support and BG monitoring; how the likelihood of hypoglycaemia can be minimised; the signs that could indicate that baby is becoming unwell; and how to raise concerns about their baby's well-being or feeding pattern to staff.
 An example parent information sheet is provided in Appendix 1.
 This information may be communicated during the antenatal period or during labour if the risk factors listed in Practice Point 1 are known. - 8.
 Immediately after birth, dry the baby and put a hat on.
 Place baby in skin-to-skin contact with the mother to provide warmth and to facilitate the initiation of feeding.
 Ensure that ambient temperature is warm, the room is free from draughts, show the mother safe positioning of the baby, and commence observations using the BAPM Newborn Early Warning Trigger and Track Framework (NEWTT2).
-Note that NEWTT2 classes BG 2.0 to 2.5mmol/L with a yellow trigger and suggests repeating in 1 hour, this differs from this FfP in well infants where repeating prior to the next feed is appropriate.
+Note that NEWTT2 classes BG 2.0 to 2.5mmol/L with a yellow trigger and suggests repeating a set of observations in 1 hour excluding glucose.
+A repeat glucose measurement is indicated only if recommended by the hypoglycaemia guidance.
 Begin care pathway in Flowchart A.